Tetrastichus

-T. setifer is a paraditoid of the scarlet lily beetle.
+Tetrastichus setifer is a paraditoid of the scarlet lily beetle.
 The beetle is invasive in North America, and highly destructive to lily species; the wasp has been introduced there for biological pest control.

-T. planipennisi is being evaluated as a biological control agent.
+Tetrastichus coeruleus can be used as a biological control agent for the common asparagus beetle.

 Host species

 The genus Tetrastichus parasitizes many different species of Lepidoptera, such as Pyralis farinalis.